voidsculptorart/mics/README.md

 The last vault from the cascade, which has no configured inheritor and custodian keys, is called last resort custodian.
 This custodian acts as a last resort catch-all, identity based, centralized entity, and can afford to use the ultimate level of physical security (like signing claim requests only offline).

-So long as any single vault from the cascade is not compromised, the cryptocurrency which is transferred to it is safe because it stops in that vault and is accessible only to the owner.
+So long as any single vault from the cascade is not compromised, the cryptocurrency which is spent to it is safe because it stops in that vault and is accessible only to the owner.

 If the entire cascade of vaults is compromised, the cryptocurrency will not be accessible by the owner, and the only thing left to do is to stop the thief from signing claim requests.
 If the last resort custodian protects the world's cryptocurrency reserves and is somehow compromised, there will be nowhere for the thief to hide, and the only thing the thief could do in the meantime is to delay the ability of the last resort custodian to access the cryptocurrency.